-- 1. Sexual harassment means any unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal, written or physical conduct of a sexual nature by an employee to a co-employee, an employee to a student, a student to another student, a student to an employee, a school board member to an employee or student, or non-employee engaged in business or volunteer work with the school system to an employee or student that takes place under any of the following circumstances: - a.
+- 1. Sexual harassment means any unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal, written or physical conduct of a sexual nature by an employee to a co-employee, an employee to a student, a student to another student, a student to an employee, a school board member to an employee or student, or non- employee engaged in business or volunteer work with the school system to an employee or student that takes place under any of the following circumstances: - a.
 When submission to such conduct is made, explicitly or implicitly, a term or condition of employment, instruction or participation in school activities or programs - b.
 When submission to or rejection of such conduct by an individual is used by the offender as the basis for making personnel or academic decisions affecting the individual subjected to sexual advances - c.
 When such conduct has the effect of unreasonably interfering with an individual's work - d.
 When such conduct has the effect of creating an intimidating, hostile or offensive work or learning environment

 - 2. Examples of behavior which may constitute sexual harassment include but are not limited to: - a.
 Unwelcome staring, leering, sexual flirtations, or propositions - b.
 Unwelcome spreading of sexual rumors - c.
 Unwelcome sexual jokes, stories, pictures, or gestures - d.
 Unwelcome touching of another's body or clothes in a sexual way - e.
 Unwelcome teasing or sexual remarks about a student - f.
 Conditioning academic or student activity privileges on submission to unwanted sexual conduct from student or staff - g.
 Blocking or cornering of a sexual nature from normal movements - h.
 Unwelcome graphic verbal comments about an individual's body, or overly personal conversation, or - i.
-Displaying sexually suggestive objects in the work or educational environment - Sexual harassment is prohibited against members of the same sex as well as members of the opposite sex. - 3.
-Complaint manager means the person, or persons, who is (are) responsible for investigation of any complaints alleging noncompliance with this policy.
-The complaint manager shall be the principal or the immediate supervisor of the complaining party.
-The name, office address, and telephone number of said person shall be posted in every facility and printed in every student and employee handbook.
+Displaying sexually suggestive objects in the work or educational environment - \Sexual harassment is prohibited against members of the same sex as well as members of the opposite sex. - 3.
+One of the Title IX Coordinator(s) will be responsible for investigation of any complaints alleging noncompliance with this policy.
+The Title IX Coordinator(s) will be responsible for coordinating the effective implementation of supportive measures. and must serve as the point of contact for the affected students/employees to ensure that supportive measures are effectively implemented.
+The name(s), office address, and telephone number of said person(s) shall be posted in every facility and printed in every student and employee handbook.